JonValt/ratigan/README.md

 ratigan
 =======

 ratigan stands for RATproxy Integrated Graphical Application 'Nspector.
-THAT'S a mouthful, ay?
+That's a mouthful, ay?

 The genesis of this project was the idea that "Ratproxy is hard.
 Let's make it easy."